roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 #### Azhdarchoidea

 This is the group containing the very largest pterosaurs, and also the ones with the most fantastic headgear.
 They were likely terrestrial stalkers, hunting small prey like dinosaur hatchlings on all fours on the ground.
-Famous examples include Quetzalcoatlus, Tapejara, Hatzegopteryx, and Azhdharcho.
+Famous examples include Quetzalcoatlus, Tapejara, Hatzegopteryx, and Azhdarcho.

 ![pterosaur-9](/assets/pterosaur-9.jpg)